mdxe/WorldNotes/README.md

 - [X] display file uploaded (text or image)
 - [X] change mouse pointer when over a marker
 - [X] add ability to change images
+- [X] Combine lat/long in form to save space
+- [X] put all form button on same line to save space

 ## Credits